open-horizon/exchange-api/README.md

 ## Changes in 1.88.0

 - Added checking for valid service references in the userInput sections in patterns, business policies, and nodes
+- Allowed admin user to change pw of other user in org, and allowed root user to change any pw

 ## Changes in 1.87.0